S1.E5.Shoe_Horn

 “B-but… Come on.
 Man…”

-“You could use some exercise anyway after wasting away watching television.”
+“You could use some exercise anyway, after wasting away watching television.”

-“And who was behind that genius idea?”
+“And who came up with that genius idea?”

 “Are you trying to give me advice again?
 Bud, you have no idea.
 You don’t even know the extent of your daddy issues.
-You’re not old enough yet, you lack context.”
+You’re not old enough yet; you lack context.”

 “Whatever.
 When did your parents split up, anyway?”

-“It must really upset you, I guess.
+“Then it must really upset you.
 Mom says I ‘volunteer information’ too easily.
 But it always feels rude to me when anyone asks me something, to just say no.”

 “Well, it shouldn’t be.
 You don’t owe others anything.
 You tell them what you want them to know.
 Sometimes they’re just looking for something to use against you.”

-“Yeah… maybe.
-Your dad never talked about time travel or anything, right?”
+“Yeah, maybe… Your dad never talked about time travel or anything, right?”

 “What?
 No. We watched Back to the Future together, but that’s about it.
 Why?”

-“I dunno, just looking for some kind of reason why we’re here in the first place.”
+“I dunno.
+Just looking for some kind of reason why we’re here in the first place.”

 “When I was eight, Mom sat me down and explained—in her serious way that I didn’t see very often—that while I was an oven bun, Dad had… a ‘lady friend’ that he liked more, and that when she found out that they were also having a baby, well, that was the moment she knew it was irreconcilable.
 She actually used that big word with me.
 It pops up a lot in divorce cases.
 What I’ll never understand is that, the way I reason it at least, Dad freaked out when he realized my mom was having a kid, but was okay with his mistress having one; he saw the three of them as a compatible family, but not us.
 Who knows why.
-Of course, as you saw… Lucy was not a happy child.”
+Of course, as you saw… your mom was not a happy child.”

-“So… does that mean… You think you had a better childhood than she did?”
+“So… does that mean you think you had a better childhood than she did?”

 “How so?”
-Jace asked tepidly but curiously.
+Jace asked curiously.

 “Eh.
 I’m not going to get into it.
 I don’t really know enough anyway, and I don’t want to gossip about your own mom.
 What matters is how she’s taken care of you.”